dottjt/LearningSchedule/README.md

 # Updates

+**14-07-17** - I'm making huge progress on the app.
+Stylings largely work on the app-side, functionality 95% works, made a few cool tweaks to the design - it's looking really nice!
+I would feel comfortable shipping it soon!
+Finally, all that hard work coming to fruition.

 **10-07-17** - Fixed so many layout issues on the application today.
 Only another 850 billion to go ;)

 **09-07-17** - I've just been learning a heap of CSS lately, because I feel like that's what been limiting my progress on my app.
 I've started getting back into my app, but it's hard - ultimately because I feel like it's architecturally flawed.
 I didn't design it mobile responsive first, deciding not to use normalizer etc. I think the job hunt has also been quite disheartening, basically because there are a limited number of jobs out there and we're in recession - so it's hard to keep going, especially when you know you're already qualified.
 Eh.
 I wouldn't have made it this far if I were a quitter, so we soldier on!
 Fixed a heap of bugs, and responsive issues on the app.